 The overarching Standard that applies to the pipeline industry in Australia is AS 2885.
 This Standard was developed by a working group from both industry and government.
 APGA and its members continue to actively participate in the design, review and development of the national Standard for gas and liquid petroleum high-pressure pipelines by participating as members and associates on Standards Australia development committees.
 AS 2885 relates to design, construction, testing, operations and maintenance of gas and petroleum pipelines that operate at pressures in excess of 1050kpa.
 The many other standards used by the pipeline industry are referred to in AS 2885 which is the principal document.

 International research collaboration

 Since the APGA Research and Standards Committee was established, its members recognised the benefits of international collaboration.
 As a consequence, a formal relationship was developed between the RSC and the world’s leading pipeline research organisations – the US-based Pipeline Research Council International and the European Pipeline Research Group.
 APGA’s links with these organisations allow RSC members confidential access to pipeline research undertaken by North American and European researchers, helping to reduce duplication of research efforts by all groups.
 The three research organisations also meet every two years at a Joint Technical Meeting to share results, discuss issues and determine future research priorities for the industry.
-The Energy Pipelines CRC, through the RSC, also participates in the Joint Technical Meeting.
+The Future Fuels CRC, through the RSC, also participates in the Joint Technical Meeting.